 The Identity Authority provides a service for creating, maintaining, managing, monitoring, and validating identity information for IDS participants.
 This service is crucial for the secure operation of IDS, preventing unauthorized access to data.
 Every participant in the IDS ecosystem must possess and utilize an identity for authentication.
 The Identity Authority is an indispensable component that can be offered by a single company to all participants, enabling sovereign data exchange within the IDS ecosystem.

 - 1. Value Proposition: Security, certification, handling of identities (directory) - 2.
-Customers: Applies to all the IDS-Roles certificates to computers, servers, VoIP systems, printers and IoT / M2M devices.
-This ensures that each IDS participant can be definitively identified.
+Customers: Applies to all the IDS-Roles

 PKI service, Deutsche Telekom: